The sum-product problem for small sets: Proof of for

 \

 \item In this item, we do not invoke $r\neq 2$.
-We again substitute and suppose $r^a-1=(r^b-1)z$ and $r^c-1=(r^d-r^e)z$ with $a,b,c,d,e\in \Z$, $a,c,b>0$, $d>e$.
-Multiplying, and canceling $z$, yields $r^e(r^a-1)(r^{d-e}-1)=(r^b-1)(r^c-1).$ If $e\neq 0$, we immediately get $p(r)=0$ with constant term $1$, ruling out rational $r>1$.
-If $e=0$, then If the two sides of \eqref{case3eg} are not identical, then either the equation rearranges to $p(r)=0$ with constant term $1$, ruling out rational $r>1$, or one of $a=d$ or $b=c$ are strictly less than the other pair of exponents.
-In the latter case, \eqref{case3eg} clearly does not hold for $r>1$.
-Finally, if the two sides of \eqref{case3eg} are identical, then either $a=b$, which implies $z=1$ so is prohibited, or $a=c$ and $b=d$, so the two solutions to (iii) are in fact the same. \end{enumerate} \end{proof}

-Note that the first two parts of the conclusion of Lemma \ref{gf} fail when $r=2$, as seen by the type (i) solutions $2^3+1=(2+1)3$ and $2+1=(2^{-1}+2^{-1})3$, and the type (ii) solutions $2^2+1=2+3$ and $2+2=1+3$.
-Our main application of Lemma \ref{gf} is quantitative, but we first quickly state its consequences in a qualitative form that may be of independent interest.
+We again substitute and suppose $r^a-1=(r^b-1)z$ and $r^{a'}-1=(r^{b'}-r^{c'})z$ with $a,b,a',b',c'\in \Z$, $a,a'>0$.
+Multiplying, and canceling $z$, gives Let $m=\max\{0,-b,-b',-c'\}$, and multiply both sides by $r^m$ to yield where now all exponents are nonnegative and $\min\{m,b+m,b'+m,c'+m\}=0$.
+If this minimum is uniquely attained, we get an integral polynomial, set equal to $0$, with constant term $1$, ruling out rational $r$ with $|r|>1$.
+Otherwise, it must be that exactly one of $b'+m,c'+m$ is $0$ and exactly one of $b+m,m$ is $0$.
+By symmetry, it suffices to consider the following two cases: \\[5pt] \textbf{Case 1:} $c'=m=0$, $b,b'>0$.
+Returning to \eqref{p3}, we have with all exponents positive.
+If the two sides of \eqref{p32} are not identical, then either there is a unique minimum in $\{a,b,a',b'\}$, and the equation rearranges to an integral polynomial, set equal to $0$, with constant term $1$, or one of $a=b'$ or $b=a'$ are strictly less than the other pair of exponents.
+In the latter case, \eqref{p32} clearly does not hold for $r>1$, and further \eqref{p32} can be rearranged to an integral polynomial, set equal to $0$, with constant term $2$, so the only possibly rational $r$ with $|r|>1$ is $r=-2$, which is excluded by hypothesis.
+If the two sides of \eqref{p32} are identical, then either $a=b$, which implies $z=1$ so is prohibited, or $a=a'$ and $b=b'$, so the two solutions to (iii) are in fact the same. \\[5pt] \textbf{Case 2:} $c'=b=-m$, $m,b'+m>0$.
+Returning to \eqref{p3}, we have where $j=b'+m$, and all exponents are positive.
+This rearranges to an integral polynomial, set equal to $0$, with constant term $2$, so the only possible rational $r$ with $|r|>1$ are $r=\pm 2$.
+However, if $r>1$, then the left side of \eqref{p33} is positive while the right side is negative, so $r=2$ can be ruled out without invoking a hypothesis, which at long last completes the proof of the lemma. \end{enumerate} \end{proof} Parts (i) and (ii) of Lemma \ref{gf} fail when $r=2$, as seen by type (i) solutions $2^3+1=(2+1)3$ and $2+1=(2^{-1}+2^{-1})3$, and type (ii) solutions $2^2+1=2+3$ and $2+2=1+3$.
+Our application of Lemma \ref{gf} is quantitative, but we first state its consequences in a qualitative form that may be of independent interest.